kwalczak80/Clonmel-Hiking-Club/README.md

 # **Content**
 <ul>
-<li>The text information in About Us section was copied from the following websites:
+<li>The text information in the About Us section was copied from the following websites:
 </li>
   <ul>
     <li><a href="https://www.tracks-and-trails.com/blog/10-reasons-to-go-hiking-this-summer">Track and Trails</a></li>